Lena Maryana

-Lena Maryana Mukti (born 22 December 1962) is an Indonesian politician who is a member of the People's Representative Council.
+Lena Maryana Mukti (born 22 December 1962) is an Indonesian ambassador and politician who is Indonesian Ambassador to Kuwait, serving since October 2021.
+She was previously a member of the People's Representative Council, serving in 1997–1999, 2004–2009, and 2018–2019.

 Career

 Lena Maryana Mukti was born on 22 December 1962 in Jakarta, the second child of ten.

 She was elected into the People's Representative Council in 2004 following the 2004 Indonesian legislative election. once more ran in the 2014 Indonesian legislative election, as a United Development Party candidate.

+On 15 October 2021, she was appointed Indonesia's ambassador to Kuwait.